About Scylla’s Alternator Project

 - Performance: Scylla was implemented in modern C++ with a lot of expertise dedicated to details such as instructions per cycle, lock-free, log structured cache, heat-based load balancing, workload prioritization, userspace schedulers and much more.
 It all adds up to huge improvements in latency and throughput.
 This lets Scylla scale vertically to modern servers with hundreds of cores per machine.
 Even when data is not evenly balanced (“hot node” and “hot partition” problems) you can still enjoy solid performance.
 It’s also worth noting that Scylla does not require the expensive Cache/DAX in front of it.

 - Openness!
-Scylla is open source.
+Scylla is an open source NoSQL database.
 You can run it everywhere for free.
 Scylla can run in any possible deployment: on-prem, hybrid cloud, multi cloud, containerized, virtualized, bare metal, etc. You won’t be locked-in to one vendor’s expensive cloud platform.
 Read more below.

 My co-founder Avi Kivity and I are going to give an in-depth look into Scylla Alternator via a webinar on Wednesday, September 25, 2019 at 10 AM Pacific, 1 PM Eastern.
 You won’t want to miss it!